aak-301/Amazon-Clone/README.md

 * **Deal of the Day** - Deal of the Day depends on the most rated product by users.
 * **Product Listing and Analytics(Admin)** - Admin can see the orders created on their product listed and als the analytics on the type of product he lists out.

+## My Learning

+* How to create an api on node and connect it to futter.
+* A better approach for api error handling in flutter,
+* Image upload in cloudinary through flutter.
+* Payment integration in flutter.
+* Rating system in app.

 ## Future Scopes

 * Suggested Products